Wannacri/python-webhook/README.md

 # ! ! !
 USE AT YOUR OWN RISK ! ! !
 I am not responsible for anyone who runs this program accidentally without looking at the code. !!
-IT WILL SEND YOU COMPUTERS INFORMATION TO MY DISCORD WEBHOOK IF YOU DO NOT CHANGE THE LINK !!
+IT WILL SEND YOUR COMPUTERS INFORMATION TO MY DISCORD WEBHOOK IF YOU DO NOT CHANGE THE LINK !!
 Please use this program responsibly, as I only made this for fun and do not want to see anyone sending this to their friends.
 Even for fun.

 # python-webhook